SUS 8700B: Renewable Energy

 Disability Policy:

-Appropriate academic accomodations are offered for students with disabilities.
-Students must register with the AccessAbility Center for reasonable academic accomodations.
+Appropriate academic accommodations are offered for students with disabilities.
+Students must register with the AccessAbility Center for reasonable academic accommodations.
 The AccessAbility Center is located in the North Academic Center, Rm 1/218.
 Tel: (212) 650-5913.
 Under the Americans with Disability Act, an individual with a disability is a person who has a physical or mental impairment that substantially limits one or more major life activities.
 If you have any such issues, I encourage you to visit the AccessAbility Center to determine which services may be appropriate for you.

 Evaluation and Grading Policy: